SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

 Constraining on Time
 ^^^^^^^^^^^^^^^^^^^^
-Iris follows NetCDF-CF rules in representing time coordinate values as pure numbers, where the relationship to calendar times is specified by the units (e.g. "days since 1970-01-01").
+Iris follows NetCDF-CF rules in representing time coordinate values as normalised, purely numeric, values which are normalised by the calendar specified in the coordinate's units (e.g. "days since 1970-01-01").
-However, when constraining by time we usually want to test calendar-related aspects such as hours of the day or months of the year.
-This is obviously awkward to express as a test on time coordinate values, so Iris provides special features to facilitate this:
+However, when constraining by time we usually want to test calendar-related aspects such as hours of the day or months of the year, so Iris provides special features to facilitate this:

-Firstly, Iris can be configured so that when it evaluates Constraint expressions, it will convert time-coordinate values (points and bounds) from pure numbers into :class:`~datetime.datetime`-like objects for calendar-based testing.
-This feature is not backwards compatible so for now it must be explicitly enabled by setting an option in :class:`iris.Future`:
+Firstly, Iris can be configured so that when it evaluates Constraint expressions, it will convert time-coordinate values (points and bounds) from numbers into :class:`~datetime.datetime`-like objects for ease of calendar-based testing.
+This feature is not backwards compatible so for now it must be explicitly enabled by setting the "cell_datetime_objects" option in :class:`iris.Future`:

     >>> filename = iris.sample_data_path('uk_hires.pp')
     >>> cube_all = iris.load_cube(filename, 'air_potential_temperature')
     >>> print 'All times :\n', cube_all.coord('time')
     All times :
     DimCoord([2009-11-19 10:00:00, 2009-11-19 11:00:00, 2009-11-19 12:00:00], standard_name='time', calendar='gregorian')
+    >>> # Define a function which accepts a datetime as its argument (this is simplified in later examples).
     >>> hour_11 = iris.Constraint(time=lambda cell: cell.point.hour == 11)
     >>> with iris.FUTURE.context(cell_datetime_objects=True):
     ...     cube_11 = cube_all.extract(hour_11)